msherron/decoupledkit-react/docs/graphql-architecture.md

 #### `__graphql_server/src/app.js`

 The code for `app.js` is the primary JavaScript file of execution for the application.
 The file uses Express to serve the route for the single GraphQL endpoint `/graphql` and the graphql explorer `/graphiql`.
-The files also layers in `apollo-engine` package to help with performance, caching, and metrics.
+The files also layer in the `apollo-engine` package to help with performance, caching, and metrics.

 ```